cs396-web-dev/spring2022/pages/_assignments/lab02.md

     └── templates
 ```

+### Set Up Your Virtual Environment
-Using Terminal (Mac),  GitBash (Windows), or the Command Prompt (Windows) to navigate to your lab02 folder.
-Then, set up a virtual environment and install the dependencies:
+Open the terminal and navigate to your lab02 folder.
+Then, set up a virtual environment and install the dependencies as follows (depending on your operating system):

+#### For Mac, Unix, Linux, or GitBash

 ```bash
 python3 -m venv env